LTUC/amman-dotnet-401d2/Curriculum/Class11/facilitator/Resources/MVC.md

 The intake form maps the name attribute and model binds that to the appropriate property.
 1. If you did bring in a `@model`, then the for will bind to the property
-2. If you did not, then the for will bind to the paramater that you have set in the controller within the `[HTTPPOST]` action.
+2. If you did not, then the for will bind to the parameter that you have set in the controller within the `[HTTPPOST]` action.

-Once you add the submit button, you will need to make an additional action in the controlller that has an `HttpPost` flag at the top.
+Once you add the submit button, you will need to make an additional action in the controller that has an `HttpPost` flag at the top.
 This is in addition to the default `HTTPGET`.

 ### Model

 1. What is a Model?
-    - The model in an MVC application represents the state of the application and any buisness logic or operations that should be performed by it.
+    - The model in an MVC application represents the state of the application and any business logic or operations that should be performed by it.
-    - Business logic should be encapsulated in the model, along with any implementation logic for persisting the state of the applicaiton.
+    - Business logic should be encapsulated in the model, along with any implementation logic for persisting the state of the application.
-    - strongly typed views will typically use ViewModel types specifically designed to contain data to dispaly on that view.
-The controller will create and populate these viewmodels from the model.
+    - strongly typed views will typically use ViewModel types specifically designed to contain data to display on that view.
+The controller will create and populate these ViewModels from the model.

 2. The model classes you'll create are known as POCO classes (from "plain-old CLR objects") because they don't have any dependency on EF Core.
 They just define the properties of the data that will be stored in the database.